 If you still haven’t invested in an SSL Certificate for your website, there is now a very important reason to make this a top priority.

 Website security is not only important where credit card transactions are involved.
 Not everyone collects money online; some websites only collect information.
 Therefore, your website needs security regardless of whether it is an e-commerce site or a small blog.
 SSL (Secure Sockets Layer), a cryptographic protocol, is the industry standard in website protection and website owners use it to protect their customer’s details and transactions as it travels across the world’s computer networks.
 Hyper Text Transfer Protocol Secure (HTTPS) is Google’s way of stating a site is secure and the safe version of HTTP (the protocol over which data is sent between the user and the website).

 You may be thinking, why should I bother, what happens if I don’t have an SSL certificate?
-Since Google announced that they now not only prefer secure sites, but that they will make it known to anyone visiting a site with insecure fields, that it is not secure, you will be doing your website and visitors a disservice.
+Since Google announced that it prefers secure sites, and that they will make it known to anyone visiting a site that it is not secure, you will be doing your website and visitors a disservice.